KLWS-Affiliate-Program/KLWS_Affiliate_Resources/Promotion_Logs/README.md

-# Affiliate Referral Success Program
+# Affiliate Promotion Referral Logs

-Welcome to our Affiliate Referral Success Program repository!
-This space is dedicated to tracking and celebrating the achievements of our affiliates.
+Welcome to APRL repository!
+This space is dedicated to tracking and sharing the achievements of our affiliates.

 ## About This Repository

-This repository serves as a central hub for our affiliates to share their referral success stories, strategies, and insights.
+This repository serves as a hub for our affiliates to record and share their promotion referral successes, strategies, and insights.
 It's designed to foster community learning and showcase the outstanding work of our affiliate network.

 ## Latest Affiliate Submissions

-Below is an automatically updated list of our affiliates and their most recent submissions:
+Below is an automatically updated list of our affiliate logs and their most recent submissions:

 <!-- AFFILIATE LIST START -->
 | Affiliate | Latest Submission | Total Referrals |